Today, Driven to Write dons a metaphorical black armband as Volvo’s CrossCountry sales flop is quietly stuffed in a sack and drowned.

 Spare a thought if you will for the unfortunate product planner, tasked with uncovering the next automotive sales sensation, all the while negotiating the myriad trapdoors luring the unwary and over ambitious.
 Falling on their swords this week are those hapless individuals in Gothenburg forced to make uncomfortable excuses to their superiors following the failure of the Volvo S60 Cross Country, sales of which have been discontinued in the UK after only one year.

-It wasn’t the most illogical of ideas I suppose, providing you’re prepared to assume that customers in the market for one of these all-purpose, raised-ride height Estates originated at Subaru and popularised by Audi, Skoda and Volvo might prefer a saloon cut from similar cloth.
+It wasn’t the most illogical of ideas one supposes, providing you’re prepared to assume that customers in the market for one of those all-purpose, raised ride height Estates originated at Subaru might prefer a saloon cut from similar cloth.

 Car Sales Data Source: Left-lane.com